Top Fashion Influencers: How to Market Your Career in 2020

 Once you have found those answers, the question then becomes “Can your customers relate to that or see themselves as being somehow a part of that story?”
 If the answer to that question is a yes, you may be onto something.

 Be Aesthetically Appealing

 While beauty is in the eye of the beholder, it doesn’t mean you should make your account visually appealing to yourself first and foremost.
 You have to think about the bigger picture in many facets.
 Develop an easy-to-follow strategy that specifies what types of content you’ll be posting and aim to keep it consistent.
-This can mean certain filters, colors, image size or style.
-While remaining creative, you also want to build a brand specific ‘template’ of sorts to engrain consistency into your looks.
+This can mean certain filters, colors, image sizes or styles.
+While remaining creative, you also want to build a brand-specific ‘template’ of sorts to engrain consistency into your looks.
 Aesthetic is so important, especially on Instagram, so find a balance between what you love, and what your audience loves.
 Then continue to strike that chord and build your following.